pa-pa/HB-Sec-RHS-3/firmware/README.md

-# Generate Firmware for HB-Sec-RHS-3
+# Generate Firmware for HB-Sec-RHS-3 with OTA-Bootloader

 * download [AskSinPP](https://github.com/pa-pa/AskSinPP)
 * use bootloader/avr/make-ota.html to generate code to flash